astrada/google-drive-ocamlfuse/doc/Installation.md

 ## PPA repository

-I've set up a [PPA repository](https://launchpad.net/~alessandro-strada/+archive/ppa) where I've uploaded the .deb packages for Ubuntu 12.04, 12.10, 13.04, and 13.10 (i386 and amd64).
+I've set up a [PPA repository](https://launchpad.net/~alessandro-strada/+archive/ppa) where I've uploaded  .deb packages for Ubuntu 12.04, 14.04, and 14.10 (i386 and amd64).
 To install the software using this method, run the following commands:

         $ sudo add-apt-repository ppa:alessandro-strada/ppa
         $ sudo apt-get update